-According to the latest construction schedule, it is expected that the development project will take about four years and be completed by two phases, the first of which will be completed in late 2022 and the second stage will be completed in late 2024.
-Subject to the grant of inspection and safety permits by the relevant regulatory authorities, it is expected that the new commercial complex will commence business and generate rental revenue to the Group at its earliest in 2023.
+According to the latest construction schedule, it is expected that the development project will take about four years and be completed by two phases, the first of which will be completed in late 2023 and the second stage will be completed in late 2025.
+Subject to the grant of inspection and safety permits by the relevant regulatory authorities, it is expected that the new complex will commence business and generate rental revenue to the Group at its earliest in 2024.

-The development project will be constructed with a budgeted cost of about RMB1,700 million (HK\$1,920 million), of which the Group and the Vendors (as defined below) will bear 25% and 75% of the total costs, respectively, (assumed on the basis that the Group held 25% interest in the development project as at the date of this report).
+The development project will be constructed with a budgeted cost of about RMB1,700 million (HK\$2,023 million), of which the Group and the Vendors (as defined in the section headed "Material Acquisition" under the heading of "Further Information" below) will bear 25% and 75% of the total costs, respectively, (assumed on the basis that the Group held 25% interest in the development project as to-date).
 Further details of the equity holding (including the Vendors) are disclosed in the section headed "Material Acquisition Update" below.
 It is intended that the construction costs will be financed by bank borrowings (with pledge of the Group's property assets), project financing, equity financing and new funds of potential investors.
 In certain circumstances the potential contractors and building materials suppliers will advance working capital to the development project, which is a common industry practice in Mainland China.

-Notwithstanding the development project in Guangzhou ceased to contribute significant revenue to the Group in coming years, it is expected that it will continue to generate rental income from a few remaining units not yet demolished, temporarily carpark and festival bazaar in 2020 until the construction work commences.
-The subject asset will remain as an investment property under Hong Kong Accounting Standard 40 - Investment Property and be measured at its fair value with changes in fair value recognised in the Group's financial statements for subsequent financial years.
+Notwithstanding the development project in Guangzhou ceased to contribute significant revenue to the Group in coming years, it is expected that it will continue to generate rental income from a few remaining units not yet demolished, temporarily carpark and festival bazaar in 2021 until the construction work commences.

+The subject asset will remain as an investment property under Hong Kong Accounting Standard 40 - Investment Property and be measured at its fair value with changes in fair value recognised in the Group's consolidated financial statements for subsequent financial years.
 It is expected that the new commercial complex will be held for earning rentals and capital appreciation purposes upon completion.